Marketing metrics show how your campaigns perform across different channels.

 Different marketing channels require different metrics, and each target audience from various platforms may engage differently.

 First, identify where your target prospects spend the most time and which channels are most effective for your goals.
-For instance, if you’re focusing on social media, track engagement rate, follower growth, and ad CTR.
+For instance, if you’re focusing on social media, track engagement rate, follower growth, and click-through rate (CTR).

 A clear understanding of your prospects’ engagement behavior would help you determine the right metrics to measure.